Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 - Pregnancy.
-Finasteride use is contraindicated in women when they are or may potentially be pregnant.
-Because of the ability of Type II 5α-reductase inhibitors to inhibit the conversion of testosterone to 5α-dihydrotestosterone (DHT), finasteride may cause abnormalities of the external genitalia of a male fetus of a pregnant woman who receives finasteride.
-If this drug is used during pregnancy, or if pregnancy occurs while taking this drug, the pregnant woman should be apprised of the potential hazard to the male fetus.
-[See also Warnings and Precautions (5.3), Use in Specific Populations (8.1), How Supplied/Storage and Handling (16) and Patient Counseling Information (17.2).]
+Finasteride use is contraindicated in females when they are or may potentially be pregnant.
+Because of the ability of Type II 5α-reductase inhibitors to inhibit the conversion of testosterone to 5α-dihydrotestosterone (DHT), finasteride may cause abnormalities of the external genitalia of a male fetus of a pregnant female who receives finasteride.
+If this drug is used during pregnancy, or if pregnancy occurs while taking this drug, the pregnant female should be apprised of the potential hazard to the male fetus.
+[See also Warnings and Precautions (5.3), Use in Specific Populations (8.1), and How Supplied/Storage and Handling (16).]
 In female rats, low doses of finasteride administered during pregnancy have produced abnormalities of the external genitalia in male offspring.

 Warnings and Precautions

 Effects on Prostate Specific Antigen (PSA) and the Use of PSA in Prostate Cancer Detection